-The RPM targets on your server may exist in any of the following states:
+The RPM targets on your server may be in any of the following states:

-installed— The rpm.versions system ensures that the RPMs for that target are installed and functional.
+installed— The rpm.versions system ensures that the RPMs that are associated with that target are installed and functional.

-uninstalled— The rpm.versions system ensures that the RPMs for that target are uninstalled.
+uninstalled— The rpm.versions system ensures that the RPMs that are associated with that target are uninstalled.

-unmanaged— The rpm.versions system ignores the RPMs for that target, regardless of whether they are installed on the server.
+unmanaged — The rpm.versions system ignores the RPMs that are associated with that target, regardless of whether they are installed on the server.

 For more information, read our How to Set or Unset RPM Management documentation.

-The RPMs that cPanel, Inc. provided prior to the implementation of the rpm.versions system are now legacy RPMs.
+The RPMs that cPanel provided prior to the implementation of the rpm.versions system are now called "legacy" RPMs.
 The settings in the

 /var/cpanel/cpanel.config file control these legacy RPMs.
 The system stores these settings in the